 So, as a piece of advice, stick to renting out your own vehicle.
 If you’re traveling alone, try mixing around with other travelers that come your way – maybe, you could rent a vehicle together?

-This is one of the best ways of getting around cheap for budget travelers.
+This is one of the best ways of getting around cheaply for budget travelers.
 However, this is not as popular in Sao Tome and Principe due to the lack of vehicles.
 There are high chances that you’ll come across as few as 10 vehicles on a 200-kilometer-long drive.

 You could get lucky if you try to stop one of the many motorbikes.
 A lot of them are motorcycle taxis, whereas some might just take you along for a really small fee.
 I mean, they have nothing to lose, right?
-Although this is an uncertain and flimsy option, it’s worth when you think about all the money it will save you.
+Although this is an uncertain and flimsy option, it’s worth it when you think about all the money it will save you.